 Both the enterprise and corporates AI industries are dominated by huge players that over the years have built massive infrastructure for large enterprise clients (take Salesforce and Oracle in the customer management industry).

 At the same time, nations are investing in AI to generate long-lasting economic growth.
-China, USA, Japan, France, UK, and Germany are all investing in AI.
+China, the USA, Japan, France, the UK, and Germany are all investing in AI.

 Let’s look at how, you can make money, instead, with AI.

 The business plans of the next 10,000 startups are easy to forecast: Take X and add AI.
 Find something that can be made better by adding online smartness to it.

 There are a few ways to start building a business with AI: